mithi/simple-cryptography/7-basic-rsa/README.md

 +--------+------------------------------+------+--------------------+
 ```
 - Where there is atleast 8 bytes.
 So the maximum size of the message must be less than the size of the modulus size minus 11.
 - PKCS v1.5 is a specification widely used like in HTTPS but it turns out that this is not semantically secure.
-You can rean more about the attack on the paper by **Bleichenbacher 1998**
+You can read more about the attack on the paper by **Bleichenbacher 1998**
 - This is because the attacker can test if the 16 most significant bits are `0x0002`.
 - You can learn more [about PKCS1.5 in rfc2313](https://tools.ietf.org/html/rfc2313)